poolifier/poolifier/docs/worker-choice-strategies.md

 ### Weighted round robin

 The worker weights are maximum tasks execution time, once the worker has reached its maximum tasks execution time, the next task is assigned to the next worker.
-The worker default weights are the same for all workers and is computed given the CPU cores speed and theirs numbers.
+The default worker weight is the same for each and computed given the CPU cores speed and theirs numbers.

 ### Interleaved weighted round robin

 The worker weights are maximum tasks execution time.
 The rounds are the deduplicated worker weights.
-During a round, if worker weight is inferior to the current round, the next task is assigned to the next worker.
+During a round, if worker weight is inferior to the current round weight, the next task is assigned to the next worker.
 Once all workers have been assigned a task, the next round starts.
-The worker default weights are the same for all workers and is computed given the CPU cores speed and theirs numbers.
-So the default rounds consists of a unique worker weight.
+The default worker weights is the same for each and computed given the CPU cores speed and theirs numbers.
+So the default 'rounds' consists of a unique worker weight.

 ## Statistics